philerooski/mwl/higgs/README.md

      'n_estimators': 400,
      'subsample': 0.7}
 ```
-But, ultimately, I decided to use a ```max_depth``` of 5 since it gave me a less complex model and an AUC score (0.782±0.014) within a standard error of the above parameter set.
+But, ultimately, I decided to use a ```max_depth``` of 5 since it gave me a less complex model and an AUC score (0.782±0.014) well within a standard error of the above parameter set.

-2. An ```n_estimator```s grid search.
+2. An ```n_estimators``` grid search.
 The number of trees was the most important variable in whether my model overfit the training data, and so I did a separate grid search to fine tune the ```n_estimators``` parameter (fixing the general parameters) and used accuracy as my scoring metric since I was to select my final classifier from the results of this second grid search.
 This gave me a model with an accuracy of 0.7074±0.0098 and the following parameter set:
 ```
     {'learning_rate': 0.02,
      'loss': 'exponential',